-Leah graduated summa cum laude with her BA in Classical Studies and History from York University, Toronto in 2013, and completed her Master of Philosophy with Distinction in Classical Archaeology at the University of Oxford in 2015.
-Her Master’s thesis involved a comparative study of the use of and settlement across the rural landscapes surrounding Venusia and Metapontum from the 4th to the 1st centuries B.C.E.
+Leah graduated summa cum laude with her BA in Classical Studies and History from York University (Toronto) in 2013, and completed her MPhil with Distinction in Classical Archaeology at the University of Oxford in 2015.
+Her Master’s thesis involved a comparative study land use and settlement within the rural landscapes surrounding Venusia and Metapontum from the 4th to the 1st centuries B.C.E.

 Drew received his BA in Classical Archaeology from the University of North Carolina at Chapel Hill.
 His thesis focused on social dynamics and economic organization at Archaic urban sites in Crete.
 His research makes use of quantitative and computational approaches to the archaeological record in order to structure inferences and build models of ancient cities and communities.
 He has been a staff member at the Azoria Project in Crete since 2013 and has spent the last two summers working as the site's topographer and GIS specialist.
 He has also been a part of a research group at the Santa Fe Institute examining evidence for urban scaling in the archaeological record in the Basin of Mexico.

 Caitlin earned her A.B. (summa cum laude) in Classical Archaeology at Bowdoin College and her M.A. in Classical Languages (Latin) at the University of Georgia, Athens.
 She works on local communities under empire, especially in Hellenistic, Roman, and Parthian contexts in the Middle East and North Africa, and on modern contexts of archaeological knowledge production.

 She is the assistant ceramist at the Omrit Settlement Excavation Project (Israel) and is studying Meroitic sealings at Jebel Barkal (Sudan).
 She has also worked at Tel Kedesh (Israel), Gordion (Turkey), and Corinth (Greece).